libretro/docs/docs/library/beetle_sgx.md

 ## User 1 - 5 device types

-The Beetle SGX core supports the following device type(s) in the controls menu, bolded device types are the default for the specified user(s):
+The Beetle SuperGrafx core supports the following device type(s) in the controls menu, bolded device types are the default for the specified user(s):

 - None - Input is disabled.
 - **PCE Joypad** - Joypad